alaamarey/Preto-Resturant/README.md

 This project simplifies the creation of dynamic, responsive restaurant platforms.
 The core features include:

-* **Environment & Build Configuration**: Manage multiple environments with ease, ensuring efficient deployment and development flows.
+*🔧🛠️ **Environment & Build Configuration**: Manage multiple environments with ease, ensuring efficient deployment and development flows.
-* **Role-Based Auth Guard**: Protect sensitive pages with role-based access control, enhancing app security.
+*🔑🔒**Role-Based Auth Guard**: Protect sensitive pages with role-based access control, enhancing app security.
-* **HTTP Interceptors**: Centralized handling of tokens and API interactions for a polished user experience.
+* ⚙️🔗**HTTP Interceptors**: Centralized handling of tokens and API interactions for a polished user experience.
-* **Modular UI Components**: Maintain consistency with shared buttons, footers, and other reusable elements.
+*💾🧮**Modular UI Components**: Maintain consistency with shared buttons, footers, and other reusable elements.
-* **Flexible Architecture**: Easily extend and customize features like food menus, user profiles, and order management.
+*🚀📦 **Flexible Architecture**: Easily extend and customize features like food menus, user profiles, and order management.

 ---